 Trainees must pass the FRCPath Part 2 examination but this does not need to include the written option.
 Trainees will, however, need to demonstrate that they have completed all relevant Work Place Based Assessments (which will be checked at ARCP) in order to be eligible for a CCT in Immunology.

 Arrangements for Clinical Scientists sitting this examination are unchanged.

-Changes to the Part 1 examination in Clinical Biochemistry from Autumn 2018
+Changes to the Part 1 examination in Clinical Biochemistry

-Changes to the Part 1 examination in Veterinary Clinical Pathology from Spring 2019
+Changes to the Part 1 examination in Veterinary Clinical Pathology

-From 2019, there will be a change in the format of the Part 1 examination in Veterinary Clinical Pathology.
+From Spring 2019, there will be a change in the format of the Part 1 examination in Veterinary Clinical Pathology.
 The examination will comprise of two three hour papers each consisting of 20 structured short answer questions: sample questions and some further guidance can be found in the documents below.